PhoduCoder/CKS-Learning/Certificates-in-k8s.md

 2. **Encrypted Communication**:
    - After verification, communication is encrypted over the TLS channel.

+When two components (e.g., kubelet and API server) communicate, they exchange their certificates:
+Component A (e.g., API server) presents its certificate.
+Component B (e.g., kubelet) uses the cluster's ca.crt to verify that Component A's certificate was signed by the trusted CA.
+Component B does the same, presenting its certificate, and Component A verifies it using ca.crt.
+Establishing Trust:

+Both components confirm that the certificates are valid and issued by the trusted CA.
+This mutual verification builds trust between the components.

 ---

 ## 7. Why is using a CA and CSRs important?